-George opened to his students his big, rambling Craftsman house on the hill … and his long suffering wife, and even children, must have had their fill of it.
+George opened to his students his big, rambling Craftsman house in Seattle’s leafy Capital Hill neighborhood … and his long suffering wife, and even children, must have had their fill of it.
 I remember dozens of us crowding into his living room on Friday nights.
-A priest friend would say Mass, and then we’d drink beer (Miller!) and listen to a recording of Leonard Bernstein’s Kaddish (one of George’s favorites) or Bernstein’s Mass.
+A priest friend, L. Patrick Carroll, would say Mass, and then we’d drink beer (Miller!) and listen to a recording of Leonard Bernstein’s Kaddish (one of George’s favorites) or Bernstein’s Mass.
 We would talk late into the evening, as George patiently answered the thousands of questions his students would put to him.
 George taught us that Christianity, and Catholicism, were worth fighting to understand, and that there just might be answers to our questions.
 He was an unabashed theological liberal, of course, as were many people in those days, but I would frequently see him at the daily noon Mass the Jesuits would celebrate in the college chapel, and, when some student would make a snide remark about “little old ladies and their rosary beads,” George would dig down deep into his pockets and pull out his own, well-worn rosary, which he kept with him always.

 George was also a voracious, intense, careful reader.
 More than anything, he taught me to read.
 He always highlighted everything with yellow markers, a habit I picked up from him and continue to this day.
 (Ask my children: Most of my books have yellow highlight pens stuck in the middle.
 There are dozens of them all around the house. ) He always carried around an armload of thick books – Lonergan’s Insight (his Bible), of course, Method in Theology, Gerhard von Rad’s Old Testament Theology, Bernard Cook, Erich Neumann’s The Origins and History of Consciousness, but many others as well.
 He was the first person to introduce us to the Dutch Dominican Edward Schillebeeckx and his massive trilogy on Christology.
 He taught his students to read and appreciate Karl Rahner’s Theological Investigations.
 He was a big fan of Norman O. Brown’s Love’s Body and Carl Becker’s The Denial of Death.
 One of my prized possessions is a copy of Peter Chirico’s Infallibility: The Crossroads of Doctrine, which George recommended to me. (“You need to study infallibility,” he told me, “so you know what it is to really know something is true” – a very Lonerganian idea, of course.)
 George was always carrying around a dog-eared copy of R.G.
 Collingwood’s The Idea of History, and three or four years ago, for reasons I can’t fathom, I looked for it on Amazon and bought a copy.
 I had never read it, and, because I knew George thought so highly of it, I wanted to.
 In short, George taught hundreds of eager, enthusiastic, philosophically-inclined students what was worth reading.